-Starting with Java 7 Update 51, Java has enhanced security model to make user system less vulnerable to the external exploits.
-The new version of Java does not allow users to run the applications that are not signed (Unsigned), Self signed (not signed by trusted authority) and the applications that are missing permission attributes.
+Java has further enhanced security to make the user system less vulnerable to external exploits.
+Starting with Java 7 Update 51, Java does not allow users to run applications that are not signed (unsigned), self-signed (not signed by trusted authority) or that are missing permission attributes.

-The application that you are running is blocked because the developer has not met with the security guidelines implemented in Java 7 Update51.
+The application that you are running is blocked because the application does not comply with security guidelines implemented in Java 7 Update 51.

-It is in your best interest to contact developer or publisher of this application and let them know about the application being blocked.
-Also provide developers with these links that gives details about implementing secure practices in the code for the application.
+Contact the developer or publisher of this application and let them know about the application being blocked.
+You can refer them to these links that provide information about implementing secure practices in the code for the application.

-It is highly recommended not to run these kind of applications, however if you still want to run, run only if you understand risk and implications involved.
+It is highly recommended not to run these types of applications.
+However if you still want to run these apps, run only if you understand the risks and implications.

-As a workaround, the user can use Exception Site list feature to run the applications blocked by security settings.
-By adding the URL of the blocked application to the Exception Site list allows it to run with some warnings.
+As a workaround, you can use the Exception Site list feature to run the applications blocked by security settings.
+Adding the URL of the blocked application to the Exception Site list allows it to run with some warnings.